Epworth, Zimbabwe

-Epworth is a dormitory town in south-eastern Harare Province, Zimbabwe.
-Its population exploded in the late 1970s and 1980s as an informal settlement.
+Epworth is a bedroom community in south-eastern Harare Province, Zimbabwe, located east of the city center of Harare.
+Its population exploded in the late 1970s and 1980s as the town saw a rise in Rural-to-urban migration, creating informal settlements.

 Background

 Epworth is located about twelve kilometres from the Harare city centre.
 It is a high-density dormitory town administered by the Epworth Local Board.
 It is bisected by a stream into two parts.
 The Balancing Rocks found in the northern approaches of the town are famous, and are featured on all bank notes issued by the Reserve Bank of Zimbabwe.